|

 used is in the New Testament it was translated "guest room" or

-"upper room" in describing the place where the Last Supper took
+"upper room" as in describing the place where the Last Supper took

 room" may have misinformed us.
 Notice that there is no mention of an

-4) Also, notice that there is no mention of a stable.
+5) Notice that there is no mention of a stable, nor a cave.
 What!?
 No stable!?

 manger is an animal's feeding trough.
-So that might lead one to assume it
+So the presence of the feeding trough might lead one to

-was in a stable, and that animals were present.
+was in a stable dedicated to animals, and that animals were present.
 Well, whatever shelter

-they stayed in probably was something that could be used like a
+they stayed in might have been something that could be used as a

 free-standing stables devoted to taking care of several animals like our

-barns would be or the stables on old Western movies where
+barns would be nor the stables on old Western movies where

 people kept their horses while traveling.

-in that area of the world is stone mangers in the lower floors of homes.
+in that area of the world is stone mangers in certain areas of homes.

-Apparently they would sometimes keep animals in a lower room where there
+Apparently they would sometimes keep animals in a lower room or maybe a

 was a manger made out of stone.
-These rooms were often almost like caves
+These rooms might have been almost like caves

 instead of